cycle-express/cycle-express/README.md

 The deployment takes 2 steps:
 - Deploy canister code with the required initialization parameters.
 This can be done from [ic-repl].
 - Upload frontend assets to the canister.
-This can be done by using an [upload.js] script.
+This can be done by using the [icx-asset] command.

 The deployed canister id is [4r37y-mqaaa-aaaab-aadqq-cai].
 Anyone can verify that the deployed Wasm hash (as well as frontend html and javascript) should match what is [built and released](https://github.com/cycle-express/cycle-express/releases) on github.